Submitting project account reports

 Once you have been notified of the submission deadline for your project account report, guidelines relevant for your project will be made available on “My RCN Web”.

 The guidelines provide more details about the kind of information we need to include for individuals working on a project.
-Below are the guidelines for how to complete the project account report for these application types:
+Below are the guidelines for how to complete project account reports:

 - Innovation Project for the Industrial Sector (pdf)